-CRA has not provided pro forma financial information relating to the ECL, Lee & Allen, NECG, and TCA acquisitions, because such information is not material.
-The pro forma financial information related to the InteCap acquisition is presented below.
+CRA has not furnished pro forma financial information relating to the ECL and Lee & Allen acquisitions because such information is not material.
+Financial information relating to the NECG, TCA and Intecap acquisitions are included in the results of operations for all periods presented.